JAYASREE24032006/Ex-7---Implement-DES-Encryption-and-Decryption/README.md

 ## AIM :
 To Implement data Encryption Standard (AES) Algorithm for a practical application like URL Encryption.
+## THEORM :
+Data Encryption Standard (DES) is a symmetric-key algorithm used for the encryption of digital data.
+Developed by IBM in the 1970s, it encrypts data in 64-bit blocks using a 56-bit key.
+Although once widely used, DES is now considered insecure due to advances in computing power.
 ## ALGORITHM :
 ### STEP-1 :
 Read the 64-bit plain text.